luhrts/monitoring/README.md

 You can create your own Recovery node with the SDK (*src/recovery/recoverysdk.cpp*).
 An example implementation is *src/recovery/recoveryExample.cpp*

 ## GUI
 There is a rqt plugin to visulaize the monitoring data.
-To use it, you need to start the *gui_msg_concat_node* node.
+To use it, you need to start the *monitoring_visualization.launch*.
 This node aggregates all messages to send to a remote pc over the topic */monitoring/gui*.
 You can visualize the data with the *Monitor Viewer*

 ## Connect to Diagnostics
 You can connect the monitoring systems to the diagnostics stack.
 There are two bridges.
 One for diagnostics to monitoring (node: *diagnostics_to_monitoring*) and one for monitoring to diagnostics (node: *monitoring_to_diagnostics*)